Hawker (trade): Other countries

 Balut is a popular dish sold by hawkers in the Philippines, Laos, Cambodia, and Vietnam.
-Another common food you will see in Southeast Asia is Taho which is soft tofu served with syrup.
+Another common food sold by hawkers in Southeast Asia is taho, which is soft tofu served with syrup.
 In both China and Hong Kong, hawkers' inventories often include fish ball, beef ball, butzaigo, roasted chestnuts, and stinky tofu.
 In Singapore and Malaysia, these stands have become so successful that many have chosen to set up shop more permanently in a hawker centre.

 Across Asia, stalls have been set up with little to no government monitoring.
 Due to health concerns and other liability problems, the food culture has been seriously challenged in Indonesia, though without marked success.
-However, in Hong Kong, the lease versus licensed hawker restrictions have put a burden on this mobile food culture.
-The term Jau Gwei (literally: running from ghosts) has been used to describe vendors often running away from local police.
+In Hong Kong, the lease versus licensed hawker restrictions have put a burden on this mobile food culture.
+The term jau gwei (literally: running from ghosts) has been used to describe vendors often running away from local police.

 Europe

 Victorian London

 The costermongers of London, England were at their peak in the 19th century.
 Organised, yet semi-obvious, they were ubiquitous, and their street cries could be heard everywhere.
 The soft drinks company, R. White's Lemonade, began in 1845 with Robert and Mary White selling their drinks around south London in a wheelbarrow.
+Muffin men, a type of hawker who would travel door to door selling English muffins as a snack bread, also became common in 19th century London.